 The curricula and assessment framework of VET programmes are elaborated by curricular teams composed of representatives of the school and the labour market side.
 This composition makes sure that the learning outcomes of the VET programmes closely correspond with the demand of the labour market.
 The curricular teams also elaborate the integrated projects which are national tests organised at the end of DAP and DT programmes and evaluated by a tripartite assessment commission.

-VET qualifications are developed in the public-private partnership of VET.
-Each VET programme has its legal basis in a VET ordinance issued by SERI.
-VET curricula are drawn up by a committee and form the foundation for the VET teaching concept, the structure of the vocational training and the assessment of the competences of the apprentice in all three learning environments.
+ET qualifications are developed within the frame of the public-private partnership of VET: Professional organisations define the contents and the public partners (confederation and cantons) assure for the relevant framework conditions.
+For each VET programme the SERI issues a VET ordinance, hence VET-certificates and -diplomas are federally recognised. .
+VET curricula are elaborated by a committee and form the foundation for the VET teaching concept, the structure of the vocational training and the assessment of the competences of the apprentice at all three learning places.